A. O. SCOTT

 Kidding aside, I have been reviewing books since college and have as recent as three years ago been writing them for my blog to help promote my novels.
 If I weren't an avid reader with an eclectic background and a college education, I might be confused in Mr. Scott’s historical interpretation of criticism.

 From the allegories of Titian or Rubens to Kant in the 1790s to Keats and then to the present century’s anointed, Scott gives the reader an education – information for the inquisitive mind.
-If you are in this reader category or a college student studying World, English, or American Literature, this may be what you need to expand your mind.
+If you are in this user category or a college student studying World, English, or American Literature, this may be what you need to expand your mind.

 His study into the psychological reasons humans criticize one another whether it be for poetry, writing, movies, theater or whatever, was an enjoyable read.
 I wasn’t surprised at the immense connecting content, after reading the Index and Acknowledgement sections while reading the core explanations.